Who can foster

 We welcome people of any ethnicity, gender, sexual orientation, age, religion.
-It doesn’t matter whether you’re married, in a civil partnership, or single, and whether you have a job.
+It doesn’t matter whether you’re married, in a civil partnership, or single, whether you have a job, or if you have a disability or long term health issue.
 There’s no typical foster family, just as there’s no typical child.

 There are different types of foster care available, so you can choose the one that suits you best.

 What you need to become a foster carer

 All you need to become a foster carer is to be over 21 and have the space in your home and time in your life to care for a child.
 You’ll also need to be in good enough health to care for a child.

 - a sense of humour

 Don’t rule yourself out, even if you feel you might not have everything it takes.